nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Migration-nOps-Kubernetes-Agent-on-EKS.md

       ```bash
       1. EKS Cluster ARN
       2. S3 Bucket name
-      3. Install karpenops agent (true if you are already using our Karpenter agent and want to migrate it or false)
+      3. Install karpenops agent (true if you are already using our Karpenter agent and want to migrate it or false to not install it)
       4. API Key (Get it from the nOps platform in your Cluster Configuration page, required only if karpenops agent install is true)
       5. ClusterID (Get it from the nOps platform in your Cluster Configuration page, required only if karpenops agent install is true)
       ```